Case Study Banner for PromptOwl.ai project: Desktop high fidelity prototype

 Product Managers & Engineers said:

-Stakeholder feedback indicated that the wizard flow was not effective for our audience's varying levels of technical experience with AI tools.
-We pivoted away from the wizard flow and implemented targeted changes:
+Based on the stakeholder feedback, we realized the wizard flow solution would not meet the pain points of our audience's varying levels of technical experience with AI tools.
+We pivoted away from this solution and implemented the targeted changes:

-1. Introduced tooltips for contextual guidance and improved UX writing for greater clarity and approachability
+1. Tooltips for contextual guidance and improved UX writing for greater clarity

-2. Enhanced visual hierarchy to streamline the prompt creation process for both novice and advanced users
+2. Enhanced visual hierarchy to streamline the creation process for novice and advanced users

 3. Added confirmation pop-ups to mitigate risks during critical actions